-All medication, both prescription and non-prescription, must be kept in the school office and administered by an adult.
+All medications, both prescription and non-prescription, must be kept in the school office and administered by an adult.
+The medication must be kept in a labeled container as prepared by the pharmacy, physician, or pharmaceutical company and labeled with the dosage and frequency of administration and accompanied by a signed physician's authorization.
 The only exception to this is when the student's physician allows the student to carry medication on his/her person to allow for immediate and self-determined administration.
+This exception needs to be authorized by the physician on both the prescription and non-prescription forms.
+If students decide to self-administer medications the nurse may ask your student to demonstrate that they can administer the medication properly on their own.

+School staff are not allowed to give the first dose of any medication.
+No over the counter or prescription medication of any kind including vitamins and supplements are allowed on school premises without a signed authorization form from a physician.

-All medicine must be kept in a labeled container as prepared by the pharmacy, physician, or pharmaceutical company and labeled with dosage and frequency of administration and accompanied by a signed authorization and specific directions for the administration of this medication.
-The signed authorization must be provided to the school using the form included on the last page of this handbook and on our schools' websites.
-More specific information on medication is available in school board policy 5141.4.
+The signed authorization must be provided to the school using the form included on the last page of the handbook and on our school's websites.
+More specific information on medication (including forms) is available here: school board policy 5141.4.